 The origination, investment selection and management capabilities of both the Manager and the third party managers are key to the performance of the Company.

-Poor origination, investment selection The Manager has a strong track and monitoring by the Manager and/or third party managers could significantly affect the performance of the Portfolio.
+Poor origination, investment selection and monitoring by the Manager and/or third party managers could significantly affect the performance of the Portfolio.